 Because the full frame sensor is bigger than the cropped frame, it affects the field of view.
 For photographers that need more zoom, the smaller sensor is the more compatible option.

-Moving back to the previous point on lenses, imagine that you are a travel photographer – how much pricey is it going to be to be using a full frame camera + telephoto lens combo instead of working with a crop-based camera and a good, professional telephoto lens?.
-If you are on the budget, the answer is pretty obvious.
+Moving back to the previous point on lenses, imagine that you are a travel photographer – how much pricey is it going to be to be using a full frame DSLR or mirrorless camera + telephoto lens combo instead of working with a crop-based camera and a good, professional telephoto lens?.
+If you are on the budget for your photography work, the answer is pretty obvious.

-For working photographers and folks entering the professional arena, I encourage you to invest in a full frame.
+For working photographers and folks entering the professional arena, I encourage you to invest in a full frame DSLR camera.
 The image quality and wide angle options are necessary to make good photos deemed professional.
 If you like shooting with natural light and low light settings, again, a full frame camera is better because it has more photosites and noise reduction capabilities.
+It’s all on how you come to terms with the setups in general, but certainly, it makes an impact on low-light and night photography work.